Your Halloween Skin Survival Guide: The Dos and Don'ts of Halloween Makeup

-If you’re planning an epic Halloween costume that involves painting your face orange (you’re going to be a tiger, right?), take a moment to consider your skin.
+If you’re planning an epic Halloween costume that involves applying layers of makeup to your face, take a moment to consider your skin.

 Most of the makeup sold for Halloween is made by costume companies, not cosmetic companies.
 They tend to be far more concerned with cost than with quality.
 The cheaper varieties available at those pop-up costume superstores often use colors that are not FDA-approved and they can be loaded with waxes and oils that can seriously clog pores.
 Some can even be toxic.